open-company/open-company-bot/README.md

 Or start a REPL with: `lein repl`

-The `oc.bot` namespace contains a `comment` form with everything needed to get the system into a running state in the REPL.
+The `oc.bot.app` namespace contains a `comment` form with everything needed to get the system into a running state in the REPL.

 ## Testing